arista-eosplus/BurstMonitor/README.md

 ##Compatibility

 Version 1.1 has been developed and tested against 4.11.8.
-Please reach out to eosplus@arista.com if you want to run this against a different EOS release.
+It is not officially supported.
+This version will also operate on >= EOS versions 4.12.6, 4.13.3, or any 4.14 release but is untested.
+Please contact eosplus@arista.com if you would like an officially supported release of this software.

 ##Limitations
 The script works by polling the hardware counters ever ~1-3ms.
+It will consume up to a maximum of 50% of the CPU resources by default.